award icon svg Certificate

 Domain 3—Knowledge Statements:

-• Knowledge of outcome and performance measurement techniques (for example, service metrics, key performance indicators [KPIs])
+• Understanding of outcome and performance measurement techniques (e.g., service metrics, KPIs)

 Domain 4: Risk Optimization (24%)

-Ensure that an IT risk management framework exists to identify, analyze, mitigate, manage, monitor, and communicate IT-related business risks, and that the framework for IT risk management is in alignment with the organizational risk management (ERM) framework.
+Ensure that an IT risk management framework exists to identify, analyze, mitigate, manage, monitor, and communicate IT-related business risks, and that the framework for IT risk management is in alignment with the enterprise risk management (ERM) framework.

 Domain 4—Knowledge Statements: